An alternative to the Hyperspace Arsenal

 - Titan Quest also sport a grid inventory, plus extra grids in the form three magic bags.
 The expansion add a sort button and has a much smarter inventory auto-management.

 - Silent Storm has a grid inventory, but due to the shapes of some items it is very prone to Inventory Management Puzzle syndrome despite its auto-sort feature.
 And to survive properly you pretty much have to loot every battle map before leaving for home, making things even more difficult.
 And yeah, weight is meaningless.

 - The main gameplay mechanic in Kingdom Hearts: 358/2 Days everything, including weapons, spells, skills, items, accessories, backpacks (the amount of mission-found items you can carry) and even levels take the form of panels, which you need to place into an ever-expanding grid to make use of them.
 There's also multiplier panels that multiply the effect of all panels of given type by up to 4 and a lot of skills can be enhanced a variety of ways in the same manner.
 The varied shapes and sizes of panels creates a far more literal form of Inventory Management Puzzle than most games.

 - FATE, a Diablolike, featured this in all its irritating glory.
+In a grid that's ten blocks wide and four blocks high, there was a distressingly high frequency of items that took up 2x3 grid space and a distressingly low number of items that occupied 1x1 or 2x1.
+Items couldn't be rotated, so you couldn't fit another short sword in side ways to make room.
 There was nothing more fun than warping home with an inventory "full" of six double-bladed axes, and about 33% of your grid actually empty.

 - EVE Online has a grid system.
 A display option is for inventory items to show icons in a grid pattern of the same size.
 However, Each item has an m^3 associated with it.
 So your ship can only hold so much.